rh-aiservices-bu/arc-model/attendee_instructions.md

 Let's look at the pipeline build in the OpenShift Console tab.
 We can see the pipeline build will run now, and can take a look at our sanity check step in the pipeline to see the the log and see our model has passed our predefined tests.

-## 9. Git Ops and how it helps to manage ML Model LifeCycle (MLOps way).
+## GitOps and how it helps to manage ML Model LifeCycle (MLOps way).

 Lets look at CICD process and how if follows the GitOps principles.
 Also walk through the OpenShift Pipeline and OpenShift GitOps console.